top of page

 • I loved the awe-chestra.
 It was awe-some!”
 Rosie, Yr 5 pupil

-For the past six years, Bath Philharmonia has delivered a year-round partnership project with King Edward’s School, Bath.
+For over a decade, Bath Philharmonia has delivered a year-round partnership project with King Edward’s School, Bath.
 The showcase of the project is a gala concert in which the school orchestra perform side by side with our orchestra.
 Throughout the year, and leading up to this performance, Bath Philharmonia’s Music Director and musicians deliver a series of orchestral workshops with the pupils, instrumental and performance masterclasses and orchestral leadership mentoring.

 To be invited to perform as a soloist to be accompanied by the prestigious Bath Philharmonia at this year’s Gala Concert is both an enormous privilege and a formidable challenge.”
 Theo, Yr 13 pupil and concerto soloist.